-We believe that we will have adequate liquidity to finance our operations, including development of our products and product candidates, via our cash and cash equivalents on hand as of March 31, 2011 until at least December 31, 2011.
-While our budgeted cash usage and operating plan for 2011 does not currently contemplate taking additional actions to reduce the use of cash over the next twelve months, we could, if necessary, delay or forego certain budgeted discretionary expenditures such as anticipated hiring plans or certain non-critical research and development expenditures.
-In addition, we could slow down or delay certain clinical trial activity (without jeopardizing our Phase 3 clinical trial for CLI) such that we will have sufficient cash on hand until at least December 31, 2011.
-These estimates are based on certain assumptions which could be negatively impacted by the matters discussed under this heading and under the caption "Risk Factors," in Item 1A of our Transition Report on Form 10-KT for the six month period ended December 31, 2010 filed with the SEC.
+We believe that we will have adequate liquidity to finance our operations, including development of our products and product candidates, via our cash and cash equivalents on hand as of June 30, 2011 until at least December 31, 2011.
+While our budgeted cash usage and operating plan for 2011 does not currently contemplate taking additional actions to reduce the use of cash over the next six months, we could, if necessary, delay or forego certain budgeted discretionary expenditures such as anticipated hiring plans or certain non-critical research and development expenditures, as well as slow down or delay certain clinical trial activity (without jeopardizing our Phase 3 clinical trial of ixmyelocel-T for CLI) such that we will have sufficient cash on hand until at least December 31, 2011.
+We could also sell shares through the ATM in order to raise additional capital.
+Depending on the level of usage of the ATM, we will need to raise additional capital by early to mid-2012 in order to fund the phase 3 clinical trial of ixmyelocel-T for CLI.
+On a longer term basis, additional capital will be needed to complete our product development programs, complete clinical trials needed to market our products and commercialize these products.
+We cannot be certain that such funding will be available on favorable terms, if at all.
+Some of the factors that will impact our ability to raise additional capital and our overall success include: the rate and degree of progress for our product development, the rate of regulatory approval to proceed with clinical trial programs, the level of success achieved in clinical trials, the requirements for marketing authorization from regulatory bodies in the United States and other countries, the liquidity and market volatility of our equity securities, regulatory and manufacturing requirements and uncertainties, technological developments by competitors, and other factors.
+If we cannot raise such funds, we may not be able to develop or enhance products, take advantage of future opportunities, or